ACEd

 Well-Known Member

-Good advice.
-I am afraid of the chip dependency on Safety Group B, but I am addicted to Adaptive cruise - so wait we will.
-Thanks!the last truck I bought in 2019, i bought because I wanted a new truck, it didnt have all the options I wanted but it had the deal I wanted and it was available much sooner than trying to find my exact truck I wanted.
+the last truck I bought in 2019, i bought because I wanted a new truck, it didnt have all the options I wanted but it had the deal I wanted and it was available much sooner than trying to find my exact truck I wanted.
 Well thats why I am here today waiting on my 22., ordered the truck I actually wanted, with every option I desired.
 My dealer told me not to order blindspot, sunroof, night edition and one other thing, i forget.
 I ordered all of them except sunroof because I dont want a sunroof.
 My truck is in D1 status in a month.
 I wouldnt base my options of whats going to get you the truck faster, I would base the options on getting the truck you actually want.

 But to answer your question, the HO itself seems to take longer to build, so you may want to get the SO if you are looking for a quicker build.
 The safety group B dropped would probably speed things up, these safety features are chip heavy and the less tech in the truck, the faster on average it will be built for sure!